 On the other hand, Depending on the situation in the transition to a low carbon society, stakeholders' demands for low-carbon products may increase, leading to increases in R&D costs, increases in capital investment for the introduction of new technologies, and rising prices of raw materials.
-And if regulations for the mitigation of climate change are tightened and we are unable to respond appropriately, our operations would probably be restricted, which could lead to the imposition of new tax burdens and increases in costs accompanying the shift to renewable energies and the capital investment accompanying efficiency improvements in production capacities.
+And if regulations for the mitigation of climate change are tightened and AICA is unable to respond appropriately, our operations would probably be restricted, which could lead to the imposition of new tax burdens and increases in costs accompanying the shift to renewable energies and the capital investment accompanying efficiency improvements in production capacities.
+These will affect our business performance.